inspec/inspec/docs-chef-io/content/inspec/resources/ipfilter.md

     parent = "inspec/resources/os"
 +++

-Use the `ipfilter` Chef InSpec audit resource to test rules that are defined for `ipfilter`.
+Use the `ipfilter` Chef InSpec audit resource to test rules defined for `ipfilter`.
 The `ipfstat` utility is used to report on packet filter statistics and filter list. `ipfstat -io` is used to view the active filtering rule set for the input and the output side of the kernel IP processing.
 The rule match is done against the output rules of `ipfstat -io`.

 ## Availability